shipleyux/sober-map/testing.md

 ### Responsive Layout (Map + Venue List)

-- **Issue flagged:** On mobile, the map was getting pushed awkwardly to the bottom or squashed due to fixed layout styling.
+- **Issue flagged:** On mobile, the map was being pushed awkwardly to the bottom or squashed due to fixed layout styling.
-- **Fix applied:** Used Bootstrap responsive classes like `flex-column` and added custom CSS to improve layout across screen sizes.
-Also triggered `map.invalidateSize()` to fix rendering after layout shifts.
+- **Fix applied:** Used Bootstrap responsive classes like `flex-column` on smaller screens and `flex-row` on larger ones.
+Added custom CSS to define consistent height in `rem` units and used `map.invalidateSize()` to fix rendering after layout shifts.
+Ensured that scroll behavior on the venue list was retained.
+- **Testing process:**
-- **Tested by:** Using Chrome DevTools to check iPhone and Android screen sizes.
+  - Used Chrome DevTools to simulate various mobile screen sizes (iPhone, Pixel, Galaxy).
+  - Manually resized the browser window to observe map and card behavior at different breakpoints.
+  - Applied `overflow-y: auto` to the venue container and adjusted max-heights.
+- **Outcome:**
-- **Result:** Venue list and map stack correctly on mobile; layout looks clean.
+  - The venue list and map now stack correctly on mobile and appear side-by-side on desktop.
+  - Venue list is scrollable with appropriate spacing, and the map is readable and interactive across all tested devices.
+  - Despite some challenges adjusting map height perfectly on desktop, the current implementation meets usability and responsiveness goals.

-- Confirmed working after fix.
+**Final Result:** Confirmed working after fix.
+The layout is now clean, functional, and accessible across mobile and desktop.

 ---